Chronic Pain Relief

-Pain doesn’t always work in the traditional ways either.
+Pain doesn’t always work in traditional ways either.
 Sometimes it can linger for days, weeks, or even months due to an underlying condition.
 When pain persists for three months or longer, that is referred to as “chronic pain.”
 If you are suffering from chronic pain and you’re looking for relief, call ProActive Physical Therapy and Sports Rehab, Inc to schedule a consultation.

 Chronic vs. acute pain

 Acute pain can be defined as pain that goes away on its own in a few hours, days, or weeks.
 The example of touching a hot surface would be considered acute pain, as the pain will subside shortly after you pull your hand away.
 If you accidentally sprain your wrist and you have to wear a brace for a few weeks until it’s healed, you would also be experiencing acute pain.

 Chronic pain is a constant discomfort that lasts for 3-6 months (or longer!) despite your best efforts to relieve it.
 There are several reasons why people may experience chronic pain, and it is the most common reason for seeking medical help.
 It can greatly hinder your quality of life by limiting your mobility, creating a dependence on prescription drugs, or even causing anxiety and depression.
 However, this can all be avoided with the help of physical therapy.